Nicktay24/ILSupport/README.md

 |	**​safearray​** \[ _VariantType_ \] \[ ‘​**​,​**​’ _Type_ \] |
 |\|	**​safearray​** \[ _VariantType_ \] \[ ‘​**​,​**​’ _QSTRING_ \] |
 > Use _Type_ instead for function pointer signatures.
-> _QSTRING_ is a double-quoted string containing the assembly-qualified name of the type in Reflection format.
+> _QSTRING_ is a double-quoted string containing the fully-qualified name of the type in Reflection format.
 Reflection does not support function pointer signatures.

 | _DataInit_ ::\= |
 |--- |